 While you have probably heard of human papillomavirus (HPV) and oral cancer, most people don’t know that they are linked.
 Here is some information from Drs.
-Kerr, Hedgecock, Patel, Wahi, and Edmonds about the topic.
+Kerr, Hedgecock, Patel and Wahi about the topic.
 If you have any questions, please feel free to contact Vista Ridge Family Dentistry.

 Human papillomavirus refers to a family of nearly 200 strains that infect the epithelial skin cells and mucous membranes, such as the inside of the mouth, tongue, tonsils, throat, vulva, vagina, cervix, penis (through the urethral opening), and the anus.
 HPV is transmitted primarily through sexual contact (oral and genital) and it is one of the most common viruses in the country.

 According to the CDC, 8 out of 10 Americans will have an HPV infection at some point.
 However, 99% of HPV infections are cleared up by your immune system without any symptoms or any indication that you were ever infected.

 While most of us know HPV as the sexually transmitted infection responsible for genital warts, that represents only a few strains of the virus (usually HPV6 and 11), which are low-risk.
 What most Cedar Park folks don’t know is that HPV is also responsible for causing cervical cancer (HPV16 and 18) and oral cancer.